jakepresent/RouteFinder/index.md

 ### by Jake Present, Kiera Berger, and Casey Boland

 What does it take to become a better sport climber?
 If you could teleport to any climbing area in the United States, where should you go?
+What differentiates a route with a beginner level YDS (Yosemite Decimal System) rating from one an advanced climber can send?
+Is it technical skills?
+Raw strength?
+Endurance?
+Grip strength and form?
+Using data scraped from the MountainProject database in August 2020 and hosted by openbeta.io, we've analyzed the climber-entered descriptions for each route to determine what skills a climber needs to possess to successfully climb at a higher level.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/map_routes/Dashboard1?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>